alihussain5499/inspection_of_casting_products/README.md

+Project Detail¶
+In the manufacturing industry, reducing processing errors in the manufacturing process is important for maximizing profits.
+In order to reduce processing errors, it is necessary to secure a budget for quality assurance, implement manual inspection work, and review the manufacturing process.
+Particularly, the inspection process is carried out by many companies, but there are problems such as uneven accuracy denpending on inspection workers and increased labor costs.
+In this analysis, we will verify whether the bottleneck of "manual inspection" can be cleared by automating the inspection process by machine learning in the manufacturing process of casting products.
+Casting is a technique in which molten metal is poured into a mold and processed into a desired shape.
+According to this article, the following are some of the defects in the casting process.

+blow holes
+pinholes
+burr
+shrinkage defects
+mould material defects
+pouring metal defects
+metallurgical defects
+About Dataset
+This dataset provides image data of impellers for submersible pumps.

+Submersible Pump

+Impeller

+The image data is labeled with ok(normal) and def(defect/anomaly) in advance.
+In addition, since it is necessary to illuminate the image in a stable condition when acquiring the image, the data was acquired based on a special lighting setting.

 Context
 This dataset is of casting manufacturing product.
 Casting is a manufacturing process in which a liquid material is usually poured into a mould, which contains a hollow cavity of the desired shape, and then allowed to solidify.